iosonofabio/zaninilab/fabilab/content/pages/join.md

 - **PhD students**: We accept students from UNSW through the [Scientia](https://www.scientia.unsw.edu.au/scientia-phd-scholarships) and the [Graduate Research](https://research.unsw.edu.au/graduate-research-scholarships) programs.
 Write Fabio with a CV and a page of research interests.

 - **Honours students**: We generally welcome candidates motivated to mix computational and molecular biology projects.
 Send one paragraph of research interest and one about your favourite lecture.

+- **Research interns (computational)**: We are always considering highly motivated research interns to work on a number of computational problems in single cell systems biology.
+Examples of projects: interpretable decision trees to navigate cell atlases, identify potent antibodies against dengue virus, compressing cell atlas representations, learning the language of immune cells via ligand-receptor analysis.

+- **Research interns (experimental)**: We are considering an experimental research intern to study outlier cells that behave differently from the mass via time-lapse microscopy.

 ![Rainbow flag]({static}/images/LGBT_Rainbow_Flag_small.png) We actively encourage people with **underrepresented backgrounds** (e.g. of aboriginal or Torres Strait island descent, minority groups, LGBTQ) to apply and promise to create a **welcoming** learning environment irrespective of social background.